 The Ghana clinic effort is in continual need of funding to supply medicines and supplies in order to open the clinic on a permanent basis, and keep it running in perpetuity.
 As of now, American doctors have been running short-term clinics on-site until the last of the equipment is delivered, and the doors opened.

-The Ramos Law Firm has been supporting wellness for workers with injuries for nearly a decade, and is proud help provide wellness in Africa.
+Ramos & Law has been supporting wellness for workers with injuries for nearly a decade, and is proud help provide wellness in Africa.
 Donations to the clinic project can be made via the www.yonkofa.com.